‘Cause nothing hits the spot like good ‘ol Thai food in Singapore.

 Sawasdee Cuisine, 9 Tan Quee Lan Street, Singapore 188098

-Serving up authentic Thai food for over 20 years, A-roy Thai is where it’s at.
-If you’re feeling brave and in the mood for fiery chilli, the green beef curry will certainly rile your tastebuds.
-The morning glory stir-fry is also worth our praise, as is the delish dessert of mango with sticky rice – a perfectly sweet ending to any meal!
+Serving authentic Thai food for over 20 years, A-roy Thai is where it’s at.
+If you’re feeling brave and in the mood for fiery chilli, the northeast Thai style spicy and sour soup will certainly rile your tastebuds.
+The gai pad met mamuang stir-fry is also worthy of praise, as is the delish dessert of mango with sticky rice – a perfectly sweet ending to any meal!

 A-roy Thai, multiple locations including Novena and East Coast Road

 Thai classics and street food staples are what Blue Jasmine is known for, with a menu of communal plates brimming with fresh flavours.
-Signatures include phad kee mao seafood and cha om fried egg.
+Signatures include the roast chicken and the crispy lemongrass seabass.
 For a fuss-free meal at home, get the bento boxes and savour a little bit of everything.
 The pad Thai set features prawns, Thai fish cake, cha om fried egg, and a scoop of mango sticky rice.
-For a dish with a kick, try the basil chicken krapao set.
-Oh, and vegans can get in on the action with the basil krapao set consisting of plant-based OmniMeat.
+For a dish with a kick, try the basil chicken kaprao set.
+Oh, and vegans can get in on the action with the basil meat-free kaprao set.

-Blue Jasmine, L5, Park Hotel Farrer Park, 10 Farrer Park Station Road, Singapore 217564
+Blue Jasmine, Level 5, Holiday Inn Singapore, 10 Farrer Park Station Road, Singapore 217564

 All hail Bangkok’s famous Thai restaurant.
 Meaning “cheap and good”, Took Lae Dee has the most pocket-friendly prices in Singapore.
 Its star dish is pad krapow: minced chicken or minced pork tossed with fragrant Thai holy basil leaves.
 Other classics include boat noodles, papaya salad and Thai fried rice noodles.

 One part of the husband and wife team, Thailand native Joe helms the kitchen at his namesake restaurant.
 Having worked at Parkway Thai Restaurant for six years, you can expect his authentic Thai dishes crafted with finesse.
-Highlights include green curry beef, vermicelli seafood salad, omelette with minced pork, basil leaf chicken and the fiery tom yum soup.
+Highlights include green curry beef, Thai prawn cake, omelette with minced pork, basil leaf chicken and the fiery tom yum soup.

 Traditionally sold by boat hawkers in Thailand’s floating markets, Thai boat noodles can be found right here in Singers.
 Prices for a bowl start from $1.90 (yes, really!) and you can customise your order the way you like it (your choice of meat, soup or dry, level of spiciness).

-A personal fave, Jai Thai offers all the dishes one needs for a quintessential Thai feast.
+A personal fave, Jai Thai offers all the dishes you need for a quintessential Thai feast.
 We’re fans of the fish dishes.
-Available in tilapia and sea bass, they come with bags of flavour of sweet and sour, tamarind, chilli sauce and pepper and garlic.
+Available in tilapia and sea bass, they come with bags of flavours: sweet and sour, tamarind, chilli sauce, and pepper and garlic.

 Jai Thai, multiple locations including Purvis Street and SingPost Centre

-Mookata (aka Thai barbecue steamboat) is the main idea so don’t expect anything too fancy or glamorous.
+Mookata (aka Thai barbecue steamboat) is the main idea here so don’t expect anything too fancy or glamorous.
 Grill well-marinated meats like chicken and pork on a lard-greased metal skillet and cook other ingredients (like the glass noodles) in the soup.
-Prices are a bit steep for a Mookata joint but trust us when we say it’s worth it.
+The prices are a bit steep for a Mookata joint but trust us when we say it’s worth it.

-It’s all about old-world charm – think high ceilings, candle-lit wall lamps and exquisite antiques galore – at this chic Thai resto perched atop Labrador Nature Reserve.
+It’s all about old world charm – think high ceilings, candle-lit wall lamps and exquisite antiques galore – at this chic Thai restaurant perched atop Labrador Nature Reserve.
 Housed in a standalone restored colonial bungalow amidst lush greenery and quiet waters, Tamarind Hill serves up a mix of traditional and contemporary tantalising Thai dishes like red curry with a choice of beef, pork, chicken and veggies.

 Find Nakhon Kitchen and its incredibly delicious (and affordable) Thai food in the heartlands of Singapore.
 Practically every dish is flawless: mango salad, prawn cakes, tom yum, green curry, mango sticky rice… you’ll be spoilt for choice!